-In Section 2 we will introduce the key definitions and tools used in the paper, together with an example.
-In Section 3 the main results of the paper will be proved: through obtaining explicit formulas for the principal right eigenvector and a series of lemmas, efficiency of the principal right eigenvector will be shown for the case of double perturbed PCMs.
-The proofs of the lemmas, except for one, are given in detail in the Appendix.
+In Section 2 we will introduce the key def{\kern0pt}initions and tools used in the paper, together with an example.
+In Section 3 the main result of the paper is presented: through obtaining explicit formulas for the principal right eigenvector and a series of lemmas, the ef{\kern0pt}f{\kern0pt}iciency of the principal right eigenvector is shown for the case of double perturbed PCMs.
+The proofs of the lemmas, are given in detail in the Appendix.
 In Section 4 conclusions follow.